 - Ectomycorrhizaewhere the hyphae of the fungal mycelium do not penetrate the cells, but wrap around the roots and enter between the root cells (Hartig net).
 They are mainly Basidiomycetes, such as Thelephora, Tricholoma, Sleroderma, etc. Basidiomycetes are associated with the reduction of diseases such as "Brown ring patch"; "Gray snow mould"; "Southern blight"; "Large patch, Brown patch".
 These micro-organisms are very abundant in humus.

-- EndomycorrhizaeThe fungal mycelium penetrates the cells of the root cortex, lodges inside the root cells, and is partly digested by the host plant, which benefits from its albuminoids and organic nitrogen: Zygomycete fungi of the genus Glomales, such as Endogone, are involved.
+- Endomycorrhizaethe fungal mycelium penetrates into the cells of the root cortex, furthermore they lodge inside the root cells and are partly digested by the host plant, which benefits from their albuminoids and organic nitrogen: they intervene mushrooms Zygomycetes of the genus Glomales, such as Endogone.

 Among the beneficial effects of mycorrhizae is the ability to absorb sugars from the root and to introduce minerals (P, N, K, Ca, Zn, Cu, etc.) into its vascular system.